 These articles will help you get there:

-- Do we still need Citrix?
-This article discusses the image on Citrix and why you might need it.
+- Do we still need VDI?
+This article discusses the view of customers on VDI and why you might need it.

 - What is Microsoft 365?
 It’s good to get up-to-date on Microsoft 365 and our view on it.

 - Three types of content in the digital workspace.
 Great when setting up your digital workspace.